-Lev Uden Vold operates the national hotline for victims of rape, victims or perpetrators of violence and their relatives, as well as professionals.
+Lev Uden Vold operates the national hotline for victims of rape, victims or perpetrators of violence in intimate relationships and their relatives, as well as professionals.
 Our counsellors are ready to listen and provide counselling and help 24/7.

 The hotline provides assistance for all types of domestic violence and rape.
 If you suspect that you – or someone you know – is a victim or perpetrator of violence, then help and counselling is available from our counsellors.

 During the COVID-19 crisis, you can also write to firstname.lastname@example.org for help and counselling.